-Our Women in Science & Engineering program supports current female students, as well as inspiring future generations of women to choose engineering & science careers.
+Our Women in Science & Engineering program supports current female students, as well as inspiring future generations of women to choose engineering and science careers.

-We run hands-on workshops in science, technology, engineering & mathematics (STEM) disciplines for secondary school students.
+We run hands-on workshops in science, technology, engineering and mathematics (STEM) disciplines for secondary-school students.

 Initiatives & objectives

-WISE organises regular activities to welcome and support female students such as seminars and workshops featuring female engineers, scientists and IT professionals from industry.
+WISE organises activities to welcome and support female students.
+We regularly run seminars and workshops featuring female engineers, scientists and IT professionals.

-We also seek to increase the profile of female engineers, academics, undergraduate and postgraduate students by showcasing success stories online and on College notice boards.
+We also seek to increase the profile of female engineers and other academics, undergraduate, and postgraduate students in the science and technology fields by showcasing success stories online and on College notice boards.

 WISE activities include:

 - regular meetings with current female and male students to encourage engineering students to be mentors for their peers and role models for female secondary-school students